openforcefield/openff-evaluator/docs/properties/properties.rst

 Dielectric Constant
 """""""""""""""""""

-The dielectric constant (:math:`\varepsilon`) can be computed from fluctuations in a systems dipole moment (see Equation 7 of :cite:`2002:glattli`) according to:
+The dielectric constant (:math:`\varepsilon`) is computed from the fluctuations in a systems dipole moment (see Equation 7 of :cite:`2002:glattli`) according to:

 .. math::